rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 }
 ```

-As you might have inferred from the `cfg` annotation above, this
+This will not compile.
+(The `cfg` annotation above actually stops the
+compiler from attempting to compile it.)
+Removing the `cfg` line and
-will not compile.
-Attempting to compile it yields:
+attempting to compile it yields:

 ```
 enums.rs:569:30: 569:51 error: cannot assign to `*p1` because it is borrowed